neutrons/PyRS/docs/rtd/source/api/modules.rst

 Python programming API
 ======================

-This chapter describes the programming interface of pyRS, so what you can expect after having launched *Jupyter notebook* (or ipython) and typed:
+This chapter describes the programming interface of pyRS, and the implementation of methods for the reduction of raw neutron event data.

 .. code-block:: python